jesscrees/spotify-wrapped/README.md

 - What you listened to in the morning, afternoon. and evening
 - can we find out other people's listening habits so we can compare?
 - ability to share your results with people
+- get a random genre you haven't listened to recently